Find A Speaker or Advisor

 ###

-Michèle Lamont is available to educate your organization via virtual and in-person interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.
+Michèle Lamont is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®

-Michèle Lamont was last modified: May 31st, 2023 by Whitney Jennings
+Michèle Lamont was last modified: November 6th, 2024 by Justin Louis

 Read More Read Less